rbind/DivingIntoGeneticsAndGenomics/content/post/2023-02-16-how-to-commit-changes-to-a-docker-image.md

 ---

 [Docker](https://www.docker.com/) is a great tool to ensure reproducibility of your computing work.
-I was using the bioconductor image on google cloud, but the image does have the `gsutil` command.
+I was using the bioconductor image on google cloud, but the image does not have the `gsutil` command.

 You can install once in the container, but once you exit the container, the gsutil command